-First Input Delay (FID) is one of the Core Web Vitals metrics.
-It calculates the delay between the first user interaction with your page and the moment the browser can start processing that interaction.
-It’s an important measure of your website’s loading speed, which Google uses as a minor ranking factor.
+First Input Delay (FID), a Core Web Vital metric, measures the delay between the first user interaction with the page and the moment the browser can start processing that interaction.
+It’s a key indicator of loading speed, influencing Google’s ranking criteria.
+Starting in March 2024, FID will transition to INP, a more comprehensive metric.

 What is the First Input Delay (FID)?